The Believer's Authority and Awesome Power

 Acts 9:9-12, 17-18 In Damascus there was a disciple named Ananias.
 The Lord called to him in a vision, “Ananias!”
 “Yes, Lord,” he answered.
 The Lord told him, “Go to the house of Judas on Straight Street and ask for a man from Tarsus named Saul, for he is praying.
 In a vision he has seen a man named Ananias come and place his hands on him to restore his sight” ...
 Then Ananias went to the house and entered it.
 Placing his hands on Saul, he said, “Brother Saul, the Lord — Jesus, who appeared to you on the road as you were coming here — has sent me so that you may see again and be filled with the Holy Spirit.”
 Immediately, something like scales fell from Saul’s eyes, and he could see again.

-Many fine sermons are preached on the authority of the believer.
+Many fine sermons are preached on the authority of the believer, often very properly keying on verses like Luke 10:19 — "I have given you authority ... to overcome all the power of the enemy."
 Unfortunately, many of those messages do not proceed to speak of God's power manifested through the believer in life-changing ways.

 The battle is the Lord’s, not ours.
 Look past the natural ... listen for God’s leading ... obey in Jesus’ name ... and you will experience the awesome power of one believer willing to follow the Lord.